 Another precaution that you can take is to wear bright-colored clothes.
 If you do find yourself lost or in a survival situation, bright clothes are easier to spot against the white backdrop of the snow.
 Choosing to wear clothes in colors that are normally not found in nature (such as orange) will make you easily identifiable.

-If you need to take shelter from a storm, because the way back has been blocked by an avalanche, or because you are lost, you need to select the camping site with care.
-The top of a cliff or a hill will expose you to the wind and chill you faster while a hollow will accumulate cold air.
+Always select your campsite with care.
+A proper campsite makes a large difference if you need to take shelter from a storm, your way back has been blocked by an avalanche, or if you are lost.
+For example, the top of a cliff or a hill will expose you to the wind and chill faster, while a hollow area will accumulate cold air.

-Melt Snow to Stay Hydrated
+4. Melt Snow to Stay Hydrated In A Survival Situation

-If you are caught in a snow storm without a tent, build a snow cave since snow is an excellent insulator.
+If you are caught in a snowstorm without a tent, build a snow cave since snow is an excellent insulator.
 This will keep you warm and protected from the wind.

 You can line the base of the cave with pine boughs and sleep with your backpack close to your core.
 This will help add to the insulation.

-Change Wet Clothes
+7. Change Wet Clothes Immediately

 When you walk, your body produces more heat, so you can remove a few layers, but you need to add layers as soon as you stop.
 Do not remove your warm clothing when you sleep since your body will need the additional warmth provided.

-Signal for Help
+9. Signal for Help

-Once the storm blows out or it is daylight start signaling for help.
+Once the storm blows out or it is daylight, start signaling for help.
 You can use a mirror to flash sunlight thrice since this is the universal signal for help.
 You can also light three fires in a triangle if you find sufficient wood.